CoderDojo-Content/Advanced-HTML-CSS/en/clickable-cards.md

    ```
    Setting the value of any property to _inherit_ makes it use the value that the **parent** element has, so in this case the text colour will match the rest of the text on the homepage.

 8. Make at least four or five of these cards.
-They can link to anything you want, for example, other parts of your website as I have done, or other websites.
 If you are working from my example website you could do one for each of the sections on the attractions page.
 On the next Sushi Card you'll arrange the cards with a cool trick!